ph00lt0/ph00lt0/README.md

 🎓 MSc student at the Royal Holloway Information Security Group

-📑 Currently researching influence of privacy regulation on information security at @rhul-isg
+📑 Currently researching influence of privacy regulation on information security at the Royal Holloway Information Security Group

 🛑 Maintaining a [blocklist](https://github.com/ph00lt0/blocklist) to stop ads, trackers, etc